-Deciding which system is more important is like deciding between having an engine and having a steering wheel in a car.
-CRM is the engine that drives a business.
+It is difficult to decide which system is more important than the other as both find equal utility in a business.At the core, CRM drives a business.
 It improves sales and increases profits.
-ERP is the steering wheel-it allows a business to be guided with precision, and to steer around obstacles well in advance.
-ERP and CRM working together make it much easier for a business to increase profits while reducing costs.
+ERP lets a business to be navigated carefully well in advancewithout any hassles.
+ERP and CRM working in sync make it much easier for a business to increase profits even while reducing overheads.

 A business has to have processes in place before it gets concerned about streamlining.
 Moreover, it must start making profits and not concerned about cost cutting.
 Even the most well-run andwell-organized business may still crave for sales, sometime or the other.
 This is the very reason why CRM is considered the best bet for a business’s initial investment.
 Generating sales and successfully closing it is usually what makes everything else possible.
 By helping to maximize sales figures, CRM can enable a business to grow to the point that ERP becomes a necessity.

 Increased capital is generated in two ways: more sales or lesser overhead expenses.
 By using ERP and CRM systems a business is pursued on both of these avenues.
 In conclusion, the CRM system generates more revenue through better sales figures and the ERP system reduces overall operating expenses in business.
 Together, these systems work wonders facilitating a business to simultaneously follow growth through efficiency and expansion.
 ERP and CRM are used separately but can still be very helpful.
 The catch however isit could potentially limit the business to a narrower avenue of growth.